Roasted Plum Trifle

 Make the most of your plums with this trifle recipe showcasing layers of juicy roasted plums, custard and whipped cream.

 - No plums?
-Try with peaches, nectarines, cherries or apricots instead.
-You can also use fresh chopped strawberries instead - no need to bake them.
+Try with peaches, nectarines, cherries or apricots.
+You could also use fresh chopped strawberries - no need to bake them.

 - Vegan?
-Make a vegan custard from dairy free milk (oat, soy, almond..), a touch turmeric for colour, vanilla for flavour and cornflour as a thickening agent.
+Make a vegan custard from dairy free milk (oat, soy, almond..), a touch turmeric for colour, vanilla for flavour and cornflour to thicken.
 Use vegan whipping cream for the whipped cream topping.

 Prep time: 15 minutes